maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 for creating shortcuts to any path in the filesystem.

 Symlinks may be either absolute or relative.
-A symlink is called absolute if the target path begins with the root of the filesystem, ie `/` in unix or `c:\` in windows.
-A symlink is called relative if target path is just a name, or begins with `./` or `../`, in which case the target location is relative to the symlink's path.
+A symlink is called absolute if the target path begins with the root of the filesystem, ie `/` in Unix or `c:\` in Windows.
+A symlink is called relative if the target path is just a name, or begins with `./` or `../`, in which case the target location is relative to the symlink's path.